dan-silver/microsoft-graph-azure-functions-starter/README.md

 This project contains a starting point for developers to deploy Microsoft Graph service apps in Azure Functions.

 #### 1. Setup
-* Clone this repo with `git clone git@github.com:dan-silver/microsoft-graph-azure-functions-starter.git`
+* Clone this repo with
  ![git clone link](screenshots/clone-link.PNG)
 * Install Node.js
 * ```npm install``` to install project dependencies after moving into the project directory